PAXSTORE/paxstore-develop-sdk/README.md

-### Upload an apk
+### Upload an Apk
-Create APK one step, it needs fully information of App and APK.
+Create Apk by one step, it needs fully information of App and Apk.

 **API**